sonam-pawar/Python-project-web-scrapping/README.md

-This is my web scrapping priject on cosmetic brand using python
+This is my web scrapping projects on cosmetic brand using python